roblatour/OMVBackup/README.md

 Flashing from the backup:
 - using Raspberry Pi Imager it took about an hour to flash from the backed-up image.
 This timing was not notably impacted whether the image file was compressed or not.

-A Raspberry Pi 5 (8GB) with the same brand of USB Flash drive may be assumed to have the run times, file sizes, and flash times above doubled for a 64 GB drive and halved for a 16 GB drive.
+A Raspberry Pi 5 (8GB) with the same brand of USB Flash drive may be assumed to have the run times, file sizes, and flash times of about doubled for a 64 GB drive.

 ## Prerequisites: